Archive for June, 2006

 It ran outside without incident.

 In retrospect, I guess he came in when I got home a few hours ago.
 I left the door open for a minute while grabbing some stuff outta the car.
-A refugee ferret, escaped from one of the nearby neighbors in the apartment complex.
+A refugee ferret, escaped from one of the nearby neighbors in the apartment complex where they have Corporate Keys serviced apartments accommodation provider.

 I’m normally not afraid of animals.
 But I have to say, right now, my heart’s finally calming down to a steady 120 bpm.
 I just about had an accident on the couch here… *argh!*